cdo256/virtualsets/src/Dissertation/Intro.lagda.md

 The formalization was performed in Cubical Agda.
 This chapter documents the development of the formalization, building up from basic lemmas to more complex results.
-It is generated from type-checked literate Agda files, so all definitions included have been formally checked to match their type declarations.
+It is generated from type-checked literate Agda files, allowing formal verifications of the definitions included.

 There are three main approaches I tried: